folio-org/folio-install/kubernetes-rancher/readme.md

 ### HA Postgres in Kubernetes/Rancher Notes:

-Currently testing out crunchy-postgres HA Kubernetes solution.<br/>
+-Currently testing out crunchy-postgres HA Kubernetes solution.<br/>
-Running as a Kubernetes 'Stateful Set', with one primary and two replica pods.
+-Running as a Kubernetes 'Stateful Set', with one primary and two replica pods.
 Replica pods are read-only.<br/>
-For Postgres 'Service Discovery', created a 'Selector' type called ‘pg-folio’ that targets the master pgset-0 Postgres pod via a label.<br/>
+-For Postgres 'Service Discovery', created a 'Selector' type called ‘pg-folio’ that targets the master pgset-0 Postgres pod via a label.<br/>
-Using a 'Persistent Volume Claim' for Rancher Folio Project, which is a 10GB NFS share on our Netapp filer.<br/>
+-Using a 'Persistent Volume Claim' for Rancher Folio Project, which is a 10GB NFS share on our Netapp filer.<br/>
-Not sure if we would run like this in Production yet, as we haven't load tested it.
+-Not sure if we would run like this in Production yet, as we haven't load tested it.
 It is a possibility for those looking for a complete Kubernetes/Container solution and being actively developed out more.<br/>

 #### Crunchy-postgres Workload environment variables: